egon89/java-monorepo/java-io/java-io.md

 - The `copy` method:
   - Directories can be copied.
 However, **files inside the directory are not copied**.
 So the new directory is empty even when the original directory contains files

+## Moving files and directories
+- Empty directories can be moved
+- On UNIX, moving a directory within the same level consists of renaming the directory (even when it contains files)

+## Atomic operations
+- It's an operation that cannot be interrupted or "partially" performed.
+Either the entire operation is performed or the operation fails
+- Several [Files](https://docs.oracle.com/en/java/javase/22/docs/api/java.base/java/nio/file/Files.html) methods can perform operations atomically

 ## I/O Stream
 - A stream is a sequence of data
     - A program uses an input stream to read data from a source, one item at a time and an output stream to write data to a destination, one item at time